gogetdata/ggd-recipes/docs/source/private_recipes.rst

         :code:`ggd list` has a :code:`--prefix` argument that is used to list installed data recipes in different conda environments.
 The :code:`--prefix` argument  **can** be used for private recipes.
-This means you can list private data recipes that are installed in a different conda environment then the currently active environment you are using.
+This means you can list private data recipes that are installed in a different conda environment than the currently active environment you are using.

     For more information about the :code:`ggd list` command see: :ref:`ggd-list`